The Story and Career of Actress-Singer Cheryl Ladd

 In the late 70s music era, Ladd became more visible on several musical-comedy variety series and special events including 1980’s Super Bowl XIV where she sang the National Anthem.
 Ladd’s biggest recording achievement occurred in 1978, with “Think It Over.”
 The single reached #34 on the Billboard Hot 100 chart and earned a gold disc.
 In 1982, Charlie’s Angels‘ closing song “Walking in the Rain” was released as a single in Japan.
 Throughout her brief music career, Ladd issued three albums: Cherry Ladd (1978), Dance Forever (1979) and Take a Chance (1981).

-In the oldies music circles, Cheryl Ladd is considered a one hit wonder, although she is known as an actress rather as a singer.
+In the oldies music circles, Cheryl Ladd is considered a one hit wonder, although she is known as an actress rather than a singer.

 In Ladd’s later years, she wrote and published several books.
 They include the children’s book The Adventures of Little Nettie Windship (1996) and the autobiography Token Chick: A Woman’s Guide to Golfing With the Boys (2005).
 As it turns out, Ladd is actually a passionate golfer.